tigoe/hue-control/README.md

 In this case, the hue's IP address is 192.168.0.3.

-## Adding a Lamp to a Hub
+## Search for New Lamps

-You can add lamps to the hub using the regular mobile Hue app.
+You can search for new lamps on the hub using the regular mobile Hue app.
 You can also do it from the debug clip interface using a POST request on the following URL:

     /api/$HUE_USER/lights/